paniash/dwm/README.md

 ### Patches
 Currently I have the following patches installed,
 * Systray - for a systray on the statusbar for applets.
-* Actualfullscreen - allows windows to be actually fullscreen instead of going monocle and toggling off the statusbar (`super+shift+f`).
+* Actualfullscreen - allows windows to be actually fullscreen instead of going monocle and toggling off the statusbar (`super+f`).
 * Attachbelow - by default, a new window takes the position of the master.
 With this patch, any new window will take the bottom position of the current window in focus.
 * Scratchpad - implements a scratchpad for simple tasks (`super+ctrl+return`).
-* Pertag - maintain a layout per tag instead of per monitor (default).
+* Pertag - maintain a layout per tag instead of per monitor (which is the default).
 * Noborder - removes borders when a window is present in monocle mode or only one window present in view.
 * Vanity gaps - adds inner, outer gaps that can be changed on the fly (but works only in tiled layout, better than tilegap layout).
 * Push_no_master - moves windows up/down the stack but doesn't push to master, use zoom() instead.